iominh/minhongrails.github.io/_posts/2013-09-10-design-reboot-part-iii.md

 so I took lots of design elements from that.

 I also added some [Font Awesome icons](http://fortawesome.github.io/Font-Awesome) and a robot Favicon.
+There's also a search button in the menu where you can search posts by title (still working on this).

 Next up, I plan to add a search engine, rethink how to display all of my posts since there's so many (infinite scroll maybe?), and add a tag cloud.